betterscientificsoftware/bssw.io/Articles/Blog/2023-05-sci-workflows.md

 In practice, it turned out to be a challenge: In order to optimise algorithms and software, we often have to intentionally restrict the set of supported use cases.

-In case of ExaHyPE, this means focussing on a one-shot workflow where the user specifies the problem and hardware-optimised, problem-specific code is generated and compiled.
+In case of ExaHyPE, this means focusing on a one-shot workflow where the user specifies the problem and hardware-optimised, problem-specific code is generated and compiled.
 In addition, ExaHyPE builds on a fairly large number of dependencies, and employs a somewhat unusual hybrid parallelisation approach combining MPI with Intel's TBB.

 Taken together, these properties meant that it took us months to implement a scalable application linking MUQ and ExaHyPE.
 We had to dig deep into the parallelisation of ExaHyPE for it to accept MPI subcommunicators from MUQ, modify its main routines to call it as a library, and rewrite parts of its custom buildsystem.
 Along the way we encountered a myriad of unexpected issues.